Ner0192/Remove-Add-All-Kali-Linux-Tools/README.md

-# Remove All Kali Linux Tools
+# Remove or Add All Kali Linux Tools
-The scripts removes/uninstalls all the hacking tools or any tool installed in Kali Linux
+The scripts removes/uninstalls all the hacking tools or any tool installed in Kali Linux You can reinstall all the tools as well in case

 # How to Use This Script
 1. Clone/download this repository